Even if you don’t speak Spanish,

-My approach is of showing how to incorporate Spanish as much as possible in their every day lives as a form of “Immersion” while living in Calgary, Canada!
-There are many Spanish Family firendly Events within the Hispanic / Latin community of Calgary throughout the year, as part of the “Spanish Immersion” program, families are encouraged to look up what would be of interest to their family and attend some of these events throughout the year.
+My approach focuses on incorporating Spanish as much as possible in the childrens' every day lives as a form of "Immersion" while living in Calgary, Canada!
+There are many Spanish Family friendly Events within the Hispanic / Latin community of Calgary throughout the year, as part of the "Spanish Immersion" program, families would be encouraged to look up what would be of interest to their family and attend some of these events throughout the year.
 This also is an important factor in learning about other cultures without even leaving Calgary!

 With 329 million native speakers, Spanish ranks as the world's No. 2 language in terms of how many people speak it as their first language.
 Spanish is one of the world's most phonetic languages.
 If you know how a word is spelled, you can almost always know how it is pronounced.

 A language is a means of communication, that is the main purpose, to be able to communicate.
 There is no "failure", just various degrees of success when you can use that language.
 Do not aim for perfection but do expect to work hard to learn another language.
 Even a small success like being able to buy lunch in Spanish, with bad grammar and not using precisely the right word, is something worth being proud of.
 How much you learn depends on you, depends on how much time you put into it.
 If you want to learn Spanish but do not really want to work at it, it will not work, you have to be committed to learn.
 Your learning naturally adapts to your priorities.